 Team

-The Frontiers of Socio-Legal Studies Blog is published by the Centre for Socio-Legal Studies at the University of Oxford, led by a team of student editors and senior editors.
+The Frontiers of Socio-Legal Studies blog is published by the Centre for Socio-Legal Studies at the University of Oxford, led by a team of student editors and senior editors.

 Team Members